 Back to top

 In this case, our client was drinking with friends at a birthday party in downtown Plymouth.
 She had more than she had planned and when it came time to leave she backed into a car.
-Shortly after that she was arrested and charged with drinking and driving.
-When the police asked her to submit to a breath test after she was arrested she refused and an implied consent refusal was issued.
+Shortly after, she was arrested and charged with drinking and driving.
+When the police asked her to submit to a breath test after she was arrested she refused.
+An implied consent refusal was issued by the police.

 Implied Consent Refusal Michigan

-If you refuse a breath test after you have been arrested in Michigan then your license will be revoked for a year.
+If you refuse a breath test after you have been arrested for DUI/OWI in Michigan your license will be revoked for a year.
 Michigan law says that if you are arrested for drinking and driving then you have already consented to a breath test.

-You cannot drive at all for a violation for an implied consent refusal.
+You cannot legally drive at all after a suspension for implied consent refusal.

 There is hope!
-You can challenge the refusal at the secretary of state or you can file for a hardship license.
+You can challenge the refusal at the secretary of state, or you can file for a hardship license in circuit court.
 In this case we decided that filing for the hardship license was the best route, and we were right.

 After filing some documents and making an argument to the circuit court judge a hardship license was granted.
 Our client will be able to legally drive to work, school, medical appointments, and anything court related.